 Strong organizational skills.

-Willingness to work hard, good sense of humor, strong team player, positive attitude.
+Willingness to work hard, strong team player, positive attitude.

 Ability to take initiative for projects and improvement.